Wigram: Community board

 Wigram is represented in the Waipuna/Halswell-Hornby-Riccarton Community Board by two Halswell Ward Community Board members, Andrei Moore and Debbie Mora.

 Council ward

-Wigram is part of the Halswell Ward represented by Councillor Anne Galloway since 2016.
+Wigram is part of the Halswell Ward represented by Councillor Andrei Moore since 2022.

 National electorate

 The Suburb of Wigram sits in the aptly named New Zealand parliamentary electorate of Wigram.

 The local MP representing the Wigram Electorate since 2011 is Dr Megan Woods.